zhelgadis/Epic.NET/_posts/2011-08-31-looking-for-niche-markets.markdown

 However, they stated, it was "way too ambitious".

 Most of frameworks out of there try to simplify the developer's work with general purpose tools.
-Epic doesn't.
+Epic [doesn't][do-not-protect].
 It has been designed to meet the needs of a few corporate applications with complex business rules.

 Time per complexity
 -------------------